chris-dworschak/disastr.api/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Automated Retrieval of Disaster Event Data
+# Wrapper for the UN OCHA ReliefWeb Disaster Events API

 <!-- badges: start -->